-(g) Provision for closure and reclamation
+(f) Provision for closure and reclamation

 The Company recognizes statutory, contractual, or other obligations related to the retirement of its exploration assets and its tangible long-lived assets when such obligations are incurred, if a reasonable estimate of fair value can be made.
 These obligations are measured initially at fair value and the resulting costs are capitalized to the carrying value of the related asset.
 In subsequent periods, the liability is adjusted for any changes in the amount or timing and for the discounting of the underlying future cash flows.
 The capitalized asset retirement cost is amortized to operations over the life of the asset.
-Management has determined that there was no provision for closure and reclamation as at June 30, 2021.
+Management has determined that there was no provision for closure and reclamation as at March 31, 2022.

-(h) Impairment of Non-Financial Assets
+(g) Impairment of non-financial assets

 Impairment tests on non-financial assets, including exploration and evaluation assets, are performed whenever events or changes in circumstances indicate that their carrying amount may not be recoverable.
-Where the carrying value of an asset exceeds its recoverable amount, which is the higher of value in use and fair value less costs to sell, the asset is written down accordingly.
 The recoverable amount is the higher of fair value less costs to sell and value in use.
 Fair value is determined as the amount that would be obtained from the sale of the asset in an arm's length transaction between knowledgeable and willing parties.
 In assessing value in use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset.
 If the recoverable amount of an asset is estimated to be less than its carrying amount, the carrying amount of the asset is reduced to its recoverable amount and the impairment loss is recognized in profit or loss for the period.